Kevin Cooper (prisoner): Independent investigation order by California Governor Newsom

 Cooper's attorneys would release another response to the Special Counsel on October 26, 2023, claiming that the investigation had been fatally compromised by only reviewing prosecution documents that had been presented at trial despite Morrison Foerster having earlier requested all documents in the prosecution's possession.
-They also argued that Alan Keel (the DNA expert used by Morrison Foerster to assess the evidence) was unreliable due to having professional ties with both Daniel Gregonis (who was accused of forging evidence in the case) and Ed Blake (who had been involved in the 2002 DNA testing and rejected the idea that tampering had occurred), alleged misconduct in the Jane Dorotik case (Dorotik was exonerated in 2022 and would later sue both Keel and Blake in June 2023), and perceived scientific errors in made in his assessment (Keel tried to guess a sample's age based on how degraded it was even though the rate of degradation depends on environmental factors like heat, light and moisture, was unaware that when blood dried it created an easily transferrable powder, and also claimed that EDTA would automatically stop any degradation in blood when in fact light heat and moisture can cause EDTA preserved blood to degrade).
+They also argued that Alan Keel (the DNA expert used by Morrison Foerster to assess the evidence) was unreliable due to having both professional and personal ties with Daniel Gregonis (who the defense alleged had planted Cooper's blood) and Ed Blake (who had been involved in the 2002 DNA testing and rejected the idea that tampering had occurred), alleged misconduct in the Jane Dorotik case (Dorotik was exonerated in 2022 and would later sue both Keel and Blake in June 2023) and Anthony Melendez case (Keel and Blake refused to return evidence on the grounds it was their work product even when other scientists like Jill Spriggs and John Collins called the claim "indefensible"), and perceived scientific errors Keel made in his assessment (Keel tried to guess a sample's age based on how degraded it was even though the rate of degradation depends on environmental factors like heat, light and moisture, claimed that EDTA would automatically stop any degradation in blood when in fact light heat and moisture can cause EDTA preserved blood to degrade, and said that the presence of red tape on the reference vial cap proved it wasn't open even though the top of the vial, which was designed to be breached and reseal afterwards, was not covered by the tape).

-On December 14, 2023, ABA President Mary Smith would write a letter to the Governor urging further investigation, arguing that the failure to examine the undisclosed documents in the state's possession made it impossible to have confidence in the accuracy of the verdict.
+On December 14, 2023, ABA President Mary Smith would write a letter to the Governor urging further investigation, arguing that the special counsel's failure to examine the undisclosed documents in the state's possession made it impossible to have confidence in the accuracy of the verdict.